Ang-dot/neo-x-hack-coiny/README.md

 ## 𝐔𝐬𝐞𝐫 𝐈𝐧𝐭𝐞𝐫𝐟𝐚𝐜𝐞

-The Ka-Ching wallet interface is designed for simplicity, allowing users of all experience levels to interact with their assets intuitively.
+The Coiny wallet interface is designed for simplicity, allowing users of all experience levels to interact with their assets intuitively.
 Core features like transaction approval, fraud alerts, and wallet customization are accessible via a clean, user-friendly layout.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>